trchudley/glacier-strain-tools/README.md

 ## Command line use

-For simple testing and use on single fields, this tool can be used in the command line, although the implementation is crude and use within Python is prefered.
+For simple testing and use on single fields, this tool can be used in the command line, although the implementation is simple and use within Python will ikely be preferred for most custom cases.

 ```$ strain_tools vx.tif vy.tif 750 --pixel_size 200 --no_data -9999.0```